ILR-shen/ThanksTim/README.md

 ## Before You Start (Important)
 **Step 0: Disable automatic Time Machine backups.**
+Consider installing homebrew first and update BASH and RSYNC.
+It'll work as-is but it wont hurt and will speed things up.

 System Settings → Time Machine: set to **Manual** / disable automatic backups.
 Some restore phases can restore prior system state and may re-enable automatic backups from the selected restore point.